By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 DSM-III was introduced in 1980.
 It introduced a thing called the “multi-axial system.”
-This was partially a recognition that the boundaries between mental illness, environmental issues, personality disorders and physical illness were not always easy to fix precisely.
-The multi axial system survived officially until Oct of 2015 when all were, in theory, required to adopt the new DSM-5.
-In the DSM-5 there is no longer a 5 axis system though we still look for most of the things that used to be placed on these axis.
+This was partially a recognition that the boundaries between mental illness, environmental issues, personality disorders, and physical illness were not always easy to fix precisely.
+The multi-axial system survived officially until Oct of 2015 when all were, in theory, required to adopt the new DSM-5.
+In the DSM-5 there is no longer a 5 axis system though we still look for most of the things that used to be placed on these five axes.

 The DSM-III version was revised to be DSM-III-R in 1987 with lots of stuff changed and moved around.

 In 1994 the DSM became DSM-IV, followed in 2000 by a minor text revision to become the DSM-4-TR.